JAForbes/stagnant/readme.md

 All signs point to no.

+### How do I continue a trace across multiple servers or contexts?

+In your `onevent` callback, pass in your own `parentId` or `traceId` from a previous request.
+When stagnant creates what it thinks is the root trace, it will leave the `parentId` property null.
+You can use that fact to conditionally add a differnt `parentId` from a previous request.

+See the [honeycomb implementation](./honeycomb.js) for ideas.

 ## Honeycomb integration

 Stagnant can be used offline and with any 3rd party instrumentation toolkit you prefer to use.
 I originally wrote this tool as I was continually having issues with the official node.js honeycomb beeline library.
 I was often getting issues with missing traces, and missing parent spans and I couldn't figure it out.
 After spending a lot of time on it, I figured it was easier to just write an adpater that is 100% explicit and doesn't rely on Node's [async_hooks](https://nodejs.org/api/async_hooks.html) module.